martyearthy/teslareplay/README.md

 4. **Coordinate Systems**:
    - **Steering Angle**: The raw value is in degrees.
    - **Acceleration**: The IMU values (`linear_acceleration_mps2`) are in meters per second squared ($m/s^2$).

+### Design Notes for Future Work (Multi-Camera + Export)
+This repo is now structured so future features plug in cleanly:

+- **Multi-camera playback (planned “Step 6”)**
+  - `ClipGroup` already stores per-camera files; the next step is to decode N canvases in parallel.
+  - The existing “decode from keyframe to target frame” approach can be applied per camera.
+  - A “master timeline” can drive all camera decoders, with per-file frame alignment (nearest timestamp).

+- **Export (planned)**
+  - SEI extraction already exists (`DashcamMP4.extractSeiMessages()`).
+  - Export formats to consider:
+    - CSV per clip or per folder
+    - GPX/GeoJSON for route paths
+    - “event summaries” for Sentry clips